 “It was such a surreal experience for all of us — especially for my father,” Coleen said.
 “He was ecstatic because he never thought that the freedom of Poland would occur during his lifetime.”

-These days, Coleen runs the annual Paderewski Music Festival in Paso Robles, California, where her cousin owned several thousands of acres of land that included his own winery.
+These days, Coleen runs the annual Paderewski Festival in Salt Lake City.
 (This year’s festival runs Jan.
 22-23).

 “I want to make sure that history lives on and is not lost,” she said.
 “A lot of young people today have no idea who this great man was and what they can learn from him.”